 5. If Action Is Necessary, What Do I Do Next?

 Is there something that you can do more or less to affect the trend in front of you?
 Is spending more money on the campaign likely to fix the issue or just give you more of a result that you’re not happy with?
 Sometimes the campaign is doing exactly what it’s designed to do, but the design is faulty, not the management.
 In those cases, you probably need to go back to Step 1 and clarify the goal of the campaign with your account manager.
 If your account manager disagrees with the goal, you may want to get a second opinion on your dental digital marketing plan.

 A Web of Tactics and Metrics Makes for a Successful Dental Digital Marketing Plan

 Measuring and interpreting analytical data from a complicated digital marketing campaign is not a simple task.
 It’s an ongoing process of learning, making changes, and learning again.
 It’s complicated by design and trying to oversimplify it is a mistake.
 A digital marketing plan should be multifaceted in the same way that a spider’s web is usually more than a couple of threads.
-A fly may be caught by just a few threads but without the other threads that form the larger web, the web would fail to catch anything.
+A fly may be caught by just a few threads, but without the other threads that form the larger web, the web would fail to catch anything.
 We have to learn how the components of marketing work together.
 That just requires time, expertise, and the right tools.
-We’ll talk about tools in Step 3 of this series about how to create a dental digital marketing plan that gets results.
+We’ll talk about tools in Step 3 of this dental digital marketing guide.

 If you need help measuring and interpreting your digital marketing plan’s results, schedule a consultation with one of our marketing experts.
 We’ll help you evaluate things and let you know if it’s working or not.
 Truthfully, if you’re getting good results, we will tell you to stick with your current plan and provider.
 The last thing we want to do is be the guy who screws up a good thing! :)